djknit/News-Scraper/README.md

 * Allow users to comment on articles, see existing comments, and delete comments.

 ## Project Features
+When the user presses the scrape button, the app scrapes the [NPR news site](https://www.npr.org/sections/news/) for article headlines, pictures, links, and summaries.
+If there are already articles in the database, the new article headlines are compared against the ones in the database to prevent duplicates and up to 8 new articles are saved in the database.
+The article information is displayed along with a link to the article and a comment section.
+The comment section is contained in a modal.
+The comments for the chosen article are retrieved from the database when the modal is opened.

 ## Technologies Used
 #### Front End